OakarminIron/Obsidian/Science/Social Science/Economic/Economic Systems/Capitalism အရင်းရှင်.md

 Capitalism is an economic system in which private individuals or businesses own capital goods.
-At the same time, business owners (capitalists) employ workers (labor) who only receive wages; labor does not own the means of production but only uses them on behalf of the owners of [[capital]].
+At the same time, business owners (capitalists) employ workers (labor) who only receive wages; labor does not own the means of production but only uses them on behalf of the owners of [[Capital]].

 The production of goods and services under capitalism is based on supply and demand in the general market—known as a [[Market economy]]